MG-cpu90/assignment3/README.md

 * An "addEventListener" feature to the "Generate Password" button, so that the aforementioned prompts, confirms, and function would be initiated once the button was clicked.

-## Bugs
+## Bugs (now fixed)

 The only issue I had was that I was unable to have the password generator clear the previous password from the text box once the "Generate Password" button was pressed a second time.

+* I was later able to fix this with the help of Bibek!